Dyeing with Natural Dyes | Avocado Pits

 As you may or may not know I love to naturally dye fabric with Indigo & teach others how to have fun with this amazing natural dye.
-One of the things that draws me to dyeing with indigo is not only the beautiful results you can easily achieve but how simple and magical the process is.
+One of the things that attracted me to dyeing with indigo is not only the beautiful results you can easily achieve but how simple and magical the process is.

-For me one of the best parts of natural dyeing is being able to breathe new lift into old fabrics and fibres, to give new life to old & once loved.
+For me one of the best parts of natural dyeing is being able to breathe new life into old fabrics and fibres, to give new life to old & once loved.
 The avocado dyeing did not disappoint, it was so simple and the results were surprisingly wonderful!

 WHAT YOU WILL NEED